scottwhendrickson/wgs-pipeline/CF/README.md

 5. Finally, after the CodeBuild project has completed and you have deleted the S3 bucket, go to the CloudFormation service in the AWS console and delete the stack you created initially

     ![alt text](../SS/CloudFormation_0.png)

+** Issues

+*** Docker Pull Issue
+*** Error response from daemon: toomanyrequests: You have reached your pull rate limit.
+You may increase the limit by authenticating and upgrading: https://www.docker.com/increase-rate-limit
+**** FIX: retry pipeline